 Therefore, at a personal level this was compelling evidence for me that dreams can come from an outside source, and it truly felt as though I had just had an interaction with God over the matter.

-Test 2: ‘Does this dream mean anything?’
+Test 2: ‘Does my dream mean anything?’

 By now my attention was well and truly captured, so I decided to take my dreams seriously.
 I prayed, and said, “God, if I have a dream tonight, I will assume that it is from you and follow the interpretation steps l have learnt, to see if it means anything.”

-The next morning I did have a dream, but straight away I dismissed it, thinking it was just reflecting my feelings of inadequacy, (a common experience!).
+The next morning, I did have a dream, but straight away I dismissed it, thinking it was just reflecting my feelings of inadequacy, (a common experience!).
 But then I remembered that I had said I would take it seriously, so I wrote the dream down:

 I looked in my yellow folder for information about this, but the file was empty.
 I decided that I trusted the prescriber, called Dr Reigner, and dispensed it three times a day as prescribed.
-Afterwards I found a big red folder which was what I actually needed.”
+Afterwards I found a big red folder – which was what I actually needed.”

 Applying what I had learnt about dream symbols, I discovered the following:

-- WORD PLAY: The prescriber was not a real doctor that I knew, and when his name was written down I could see that it was a word play for ‘Reign-er’.
+- WORDPLAY: The prescriber was not a real doctor that I knew, and when his name was written down I could see that it was a wordplay for ‘Reign-er’.
 The God who reigns!
 I trusted this doctor in the dream even though I did not understand his prescription myself.

 - NUMBERS: Secondly I looked at the numbers.
 In the bible three is the number of God, and I had heard someone say that two can be the number of man.